Advertisement for Social Streets' journalism graduate scheme at Roman Road LDN.

-Start date: Monday 9th September 2023
+Start date: Tuesday 29th August 2023

 Local magazine Roman Road LDN

-Gain experience in commissioning and editing articles and managing inhouse team members and citizen journalists.
+Gain experience in commissioning and editing articles and managing in-house team members and citizen journalists.

 Learn about onpage seo, website optimisation, data analytics and developing a strategy to grow audiences.